ddeng36/meeting_room_booking_system/README.md

 1. user can get list, search and filter the booking.
 2. user can book room, and urge the manager to confirm.
 3. manager can confirm or cancel the booking.
+#### Statics management
+1. Manager can get the statics of user and meeting room.